 - Do I want my outdoor kitchen to be close to the home or farther away?

 - Should my outdoor kitchen be a permanent fixture or moveable?

-You don’t have to have the answer for all of these questions, but if you have a general idea of what you want featured for your Orlando grill and kitchen, you can easily move to the next step, getting inspired!
+You don’t have to have the answer for all of these questions, but if you have a general idea of what you want to be featured on your Orlando grill and kitchen, you can easily move to the next step—getting inspired!

 - Even if you are able to build your outdoor kitchen right up to the property line, it’s probably best if you don’t.
 Be considerate of your neighbors by keeping the noise and smoke away from them as much as possible.
 Bonus: you’ll get more privacy.